merbanan/rtl_433/README.md

+This fork contains support for Sonoff RM433 remote control.

 # rtl_433

 rtl_433 (despite the name) is a generic data receiver, mainly for the 433.92 MHz, 868 MHz (SRD), 315 MHz, and 915 MHz ISM bands.